lliendo/Radar/docs/server-configuration.rst

     You're going to read a long document where the most important concepts of Radar are described.
 Take a cup of your favourite beverage and read it carefully.
-Once you read it you will find that configuring Radar is simple.
+Once you read it you will find that configuring Radar is easy.
-    Try not to skip sections because every part of it has something to say.
+    Try not to skip any sections because every part of it has something to say.
     By the end of this document you'll have a solid knowledge on how to configure Radar and not going into trouble on the way.